Yohoa/ebook-nuaa-dl/readme.md

 ### Introduction
 These Python applet can help you with downloading and converting scanned books from the library of Nanjing University of Aeronautics and Astronautics.

-It should be also mentioned that Liu.Qi's image2pdf script from GitHub have been quoted.
+It should be also mentioned that Liu.Qi's image2pdf script from GitHub have been quoted. https://github.com/liuqi0725/image2PDF

 ### Issues
-1. Pages will be disorders when generating PDF.
-(Trying to both solving by myself and ask Liu.Qi for help)
+1. The order of pages will be disorders when generating PDF.
+(Appears both on Mac and Pythonista iOS.
+Trying to both solving by myself and ask Liu.Qi for help)

 ### Imported Modules
 1. PIL